google/WebFundamentals/src/content/en/updates/2019/01/devtools.md

 {# https://chromium.googlesource.com/chromium/src/+/384dfbd0667873ec84d922bfc7b657045a66a524 #}

+[CC]: /web/updates/2017/04/devtools-release-notes#coverage

-Code coverage data can now be exported as a JSON file.
+[Code coverage][CC] data can now be exported as a JSON file.
 The JSON looks like this:

     [
       {